kkots/ggxrd_hitbox_overlay_2211/README.md

   1) The Combo Recipe panel will now ignore jump or superjump installs selectively depending on the move that is being (super)jump installed.
 There is a new setting to not display super jump installs.
 Jump installs now won't be registered more than once during the same string of moves (unless it's a super jump install followed by a regular jump install).
 Jump installs now won't be registered for Bedman at all.
   2) Fixed Jack-O 5H not displaying special cancels in the framebar or the Cancels panel.
   3) Added a new display to the framebar tooltips: they now show the dust combo gatling cancel timer.
 While this timer is above zero, if any normal attack connects, all the non-followup non-super non-IK moves get added as gatlings.
-  4) Fixed an problem when delay cancels would not be displayed correctly for some moves if there're more than 30 cancels available from a move.
+  4) Fixed a problem when delay cancels would not be displayed correctly for some moves if there're more than 30 cancels available from a move.
   5) Added Double Jumps and Airdashes count display to the 'Speed/Hitstun Proration/...' panel.
 - 2025 March 30: Version 6.22: Fixed projectile framebars that already disappeared out of view not reappearing when scrolling the framebar into the past.
 This error was there since version 6.18 inclusive.
 - 2025 April 10: Version 6.23: Displays duration of rejection.
 Previously was displaying incorrect value of "hitstun".
 - 2025 April 23: Version 6.24: Box Extents panel now displays throw ranges.
-- 2025 April 27: Version 6.25: made Combo Damage panel transparent.
+- 2025 April 27: Version 6.25: Made Combo Damage panel transparent.
 Now displays Silent Force re-pick in Combo Recipe and in framebar.
 Added an option to make Combo Recipe panel display with a transparent background - the option is inside the Combo Recipe panel's gear button.
 Added pushbox width and height display to Box Extents panel.
 - 2025 April 27: Version 6.26: Register Silent Force re-pick when it's done as soon as the knife is able to be picked up.